fluescher/cascld-kubernetes/02-networking/readme.md

 ```

 Deploy the application.
 Watch the application getting deployed.
+Have a look at the Redis logfiles.

 ## 2. Connect the two services together